 Electric resistance welding is a group of welding processes in which welding heat is obtained from resistance of the work to the flow of electrical current and by application of pressure.
 No flux or filler metal is added.

 Working Principle of Electric Resistance Welding

 In resistance welding, a heavy current above 100 A at low voltage (typically 1 volt) is passed through the joint for a very short time.
 This high ampere current heats the joint.
 The heat developed by the resistance to the flow of current in electrical resistance welding can be expressed as:

 H = I2Rt

-Alternating current is found to be most suitable electrical resistance welding as it can provide any desired combination of voltage and current by means of a suitable transformer.
-In order to obtain good weld and avoid overheating it is necessary to maintain the contact resistance uniform which depends upon the surface conditions.
+Alternating current is found to be the most suitable electrical resistance welding as it can provide any desired combination of voltage and current through a suitable transformer.
+It is necessary to maintain the contact resistance uniform to obtain a good weld and avoid overheating, which depends upon the surface conditions.

 The pressure necessary to effect the weld varies from 2.5 to 5.5 Kgf/mm2.
 The electrical voltage required varies from 2 to 10 volts depending upon the composition, thickness, area etc. of metal plates to be welded.

 Since the electrodes in resistance welding have to carry a large amount of current, pressure and also helps to remove the heat from the weld zone electrodes should have high electrical conductivity as well as high hardness.
 Hence copper in alloyed form is used for making electrical resistance welding electrodes.